sfmqrb/profiling-se-lab/README.md

 ## summation

-The sum function is a simple function that calculates the sum of numbers from 0 to a given number n.
+The sum function is a simple function that calculates the sum of numbers from 0 to a given number `n`.
 The implementation of the sum function in this example is provided in two different methods: `sum_bad` and `sum_good`.

-The `sum_bad` method implements the sum function using a simple loop that iterates over all the numbers from 0 to n and adds them up one by one.
-This implementation has a time complexity of O(n) and is considered to be inefficient for large values of n.
+The `sum_bad` method implements the sum function using a simple loop that iterates throw all the numbers from 0 to n and adds eac them up one by one.
+This implementation has a time complexity of O(n) (one degree) and is considered to be inefficient for large values of n.

 The `sum_good` method, on the other hand, implements the sum function using the arithmetic progression formula.
-This implementation has a time complexity of O(1) and is much more efficient than the sum_bad implementation for large values of n.
+This implementation has a time complexity of O(1) (0 degrees) and is much more efficient than the sum_bad implementation for large values of n.

-The `complex_operation_1` and `complex_operation_2` methods use the sum_bad and sum_good methods, respectively, to perform some complex computation.
+The `complex_operation_1` and `complex_operation_2` methods use the sum_bad and sum_good methods, respectively, to perform some complex computations.
 These methods use a loop that iterates over a large number of times (1000000) and performs some mathematical operations using the result of the sum function.

 Inside the loop in complex_operations, the sum method is called with an increasing value of n + i, where i is the loop variable.
-The result of sum is then used in a mathematical operation to update the result variable.
-Specifically, if the loop index i is even, result is divided by the result of sum, otherwise, it is multiplied by the result of sum.
+The result of the sum is then used in a mathematical operation to update the result variable.
+Specifically, if the loop index i is even, the result is divided by the result of the sum, otherwise, it is multiplied by the result of the sum.

-This code can be used to demonstrate the performance difference between the sum_bad and sum_good implementations of the sum function.
+This code is used to demonstrate the performance difference between the sum_bad and sum_good implementations of the sum function.
 Profiling the code with YourKit Java Profiler can help identify the performance bottlenecks in the code and optimize the implementation for improved performance.

 some snapshots from yourkit using `complex_operation_1`: